 Aparna has been in the STEM industry for many years and has gained incredible insight throughout this time.
 Her career has made her want to speak up without fear, bring change and motivate women to choose STEM.
 We are so thankful that she has chosen to share some of this insight with us today on the blog!

+What prompted you to volunteer with Girlstart?
 My passion to spread the knowledge and experience I gained throughout my career and also my inquisitiveness to learn various things from everyone that I meet on a daily basis made me volunteer with Girlstart.

+Was there something specific in your life that led you to your STEM career?
 Science and Technology always remained as my passion since my childhood.
 I always wanted to break the convention from earlier generations of people that technology jobs are MEN’s jobs and hence it motivated me to prove that SCIENCE does not see race, culture, gender or color.

+What projects or programs have you worked on?
 I am a Senior Process Engineer / LNG Consultant with 16 years of experience in

 LNG, Refining and Petrochemical Industry.
 My experiences include commissioning and start up support for LNG facility, design engineering, FERC (Federal Energy Regulatory Commission) filing, siting analysis, LNG Plant Operational Readiness reviews, technical studies, Engineering digitalization, etc.